 - Show Within a Show: The Murder of Gonzago.
-The movie adaptation gets even worse about it — we have the court watching The Murder of Gonzago as the characters of Gonzago are watching a puppet show for the same reason Hamlet staged all this in the first place.
+The movie adaptation makes it incredibly meta—as you know, Hamlet stages The Murder of Gonzago, which has the same basic plot outline as Hamlet, to startle his uncle into confessing.
+Well, the main character of Gonzago also stages a puppet show with the same basic plot outline as Gonzago to startle his uncle into confessing...
 It's basically Hamlet Within Hamlet Within Hamlet.
 Within Rosencrantz and Guildenstern are Dead.
 Which is within Hamlet.

 - There's also that scene in which Rosencrantz and Guildenstern come on the Players performing Hamlet for a group of peasants.
 One of the show's hallmarks is that Rosencrantz and Guildenstern keep coming into contact with the story of Hamlet and don't recognize it as their life.

-- Oh, it's worse than that.
-The silent play they see is actually in Hamlet as well where it serves as a prelude to The Murder of Gonzago.
-Virtually all directors just leave it out because it's such a nonsensical bit of writing (even Branaugh had it done in less than thirty seconds).
+- The silent play they see is actually in Hamlet as well where it serves as a prelude to The Murder of Gonzago.
+Virtually all directors just leave it out because it's such a nonsensical bit of writing (even Branagh had it done in less than thirty seconds).

 - Supporting Protagonist

 - Those Two Guys and/or Those Two Bad Guys: Much of the play is a deconstruction of these.